Evolutionarily Stable (Mis)specifications: Theory and Applications: Evolutionary Stability of Analogy Classes

 \section{Evolutionary Stability of Analogy Classes}

-The next application illustrates how our framework accommodates strategic uncertainty and provides a justification for coarse thinking in games.
-Coarse thinking can be evolutionarily beneficial as it allows players to sustain more cooperative behavior.
-We show how game parameters affect the prevalence of coarse thinking.

-\citet{jehiel2005analogy} introduces the solution concept of analogy-based expectation equilibrium (ABEE) in extensive-form games, where agents group opponents' nodes in an extensive-form game into \emph{analogy classes} and only keep track of aggregate statistics of opponents' average behavior within each analogy class.
+We now study a second major application---coarse thinking in games. \citet{jehiel2005analogy} introduced analogy-based expectation equilibrium (ABEE) in extensive-form games, where agents group opponents' nodes into \emph{analogy classes} and only keep track of aggregate statistics of opponents' average behavior within each analogy class.
 An ABEE is a strategy profile where agents best respond to the belief that at all nodes in every analogy class, opponents behave according to the average behavior in the analogy class.
-In the ensuing literature that applies ABEE to different settings, analogy classes are usually exogenously given and interpreted as arising from coarse feedback or agents' cognitive limitations.\footnote{Section 6.2 of \citet{jehiel2005analogy} mentions that if players could choose their own analogy classes, then the finest analogy classes need not arise, but also says ``it is beyond the scope of this paper to analyze the implications of this approach.''
-In a different class of games, \citet{jehiel1995limited} similarly observes that another form of bounded rationality (having a limited forecast horizon about opponent's play) can improve welfare.}
+The ensuing literature typically treats analogy classes as exogenously given, interpreted as arising from coarse feedback or agents' cognitive limitations.\footnote{Section 6.2 of \citet{jehiel2005analogy} mentions that if players could choose their own analogy classes, then the finest analogy classes need not arise, but also says ``it is beyond the scope of this paper to analyze the implications of this approach.''
+In a different class of games, \citet{jehiel1995limited} similarly observes that another form of bounded rationality (having a limited forecast horizon about opponent's play) can improve welfare.} We use our framework to endogenize them.

-We use this setting to highlight two extensions of the general framework outlined in Section \ref{sec:Environment-and-Stability}.
-First, accommodating this bias requires us to relax the assumption that strategies are observed, for this mistake is about wrong perception of opponent's strategy.
-Second, we can determine the interior population shares where analogy reasoners coexist with rational agents with both groups having the same fitness, and describe how changes in the game parameter affect the relative prominence of the two theories.